Shellywell123/Grind-Boy.gb/README.md

-# Grind_Boy
+# Grind Boy
-Hombrew Skateboarding platformer game for the Nintendo GameBoy.
+Homebrew Skateboarding platformer game for the Nintendo GameBoy.
 Built with [GB Studio](https://www.gbstudio.dev/).

 GB studio is used to manage assets/scenes/menus and modifying the C engine governs the actual mechanics.

+The current vision of the game is to create a somewhat realistic 2D skateboarding game focussing on the aestetics of the animations and controls.
+With hopes allowing te player to endlessly roll through iconic skatespots doing satisfying grinds and flip tricks.

+The early beta version of Grind Boy was more arcade themed using a smaller sprite and mario-like controls.
+Allowing the player to progress though a timeline of levels by jumping into the screens of various retro Nintendo consoles, with retro styled maps (mario-bros/tetris/pacman) that can be found in the assets folder.
+I may reuse them as a easteregg.

-To Play the Latest Demo V 1.1:
+## Play the Latest Demo V 1.1
-The latest Demo is a simple stripped back version of the game with no obstacles being used to test/fine-tune the controls and animations.
+The latest Demo is a simple stripped back version of the game being used to test/fine-tune the controls and animations.

 Download the [ROM file](https://github.com/Shellywell123/Grind_Boy/blob/GB-Studio-3.1/build/rom/game.gb) or [Click here to play online!](https://shellywell123.github.io/Grind_Boy/build/web/index.html)